saintcrossbow/Mini-Recon-Box/readme.md

 2. The first LED (Ethernet) indicates the network status payload has started.
 The interface configuration is saved and piped to a nmap payload that identifies OS and runs basic (safe) scripts.
 3. The second LED (WLAN) indicates a brief sniffer dump has started.
 For sixty seconds, tcpdump is used to record any information found on the wire.
 4. The third LED (Internet) indicates that a ping test has started to see if the subnet can get out to the Internet.
-5. All lights will blink and extinguish after all payloads are complete.
+5. All lights will blink once when complete and then indicate connectivity status as per below

+**Connectivity Status**
+Once all payloads are complete, the outbound connectivity is displayed as follows:
+* The first LED (Ethernet) indicates that you can ping outbound based on IPv4
+* The second LED (WLAN) indicates that you can resolve DNS outbound
+* The third LED (Internet) indicates that you can access external webpage If all three are lit - you good to go!